PetroleumCyberneticsGroup/FieldOpt/COMPILING.md

 - [Building a Docker or Singularity Container](#Containers)

 # Quickstart
-If you're on a Ubuntu 18.04 system with access to the package manager, the following should get you up and running.
-For Ubuntu 16.04, see the subsection below.
+If you're on a Ubuntu 22.04 system with access to the package manager, the following should get you up and running.

 Navigate to wherever you want to place the FieldOpt files and execute the following commands: